 Long-term chronic kidney disease (CKD) is significant in the recent medical field [1, 2].
 Millions of individuals worldwide are affected, and it has been linked to higher illness, death, and healthcare expenditures [3, 4].
 Early intervention and tailored therapies can slow disease development and minimize complications.
-Therefore, the timely classification of is critical appropriate therapy for management.
+Therefore, the timely classification of critical appropriate therapy CKD is for and management.
 This study aims to develop CKD classification model with high accuracy.
 Clinical variables such as age, gender, blood pressure, laboratory test results, and medical history are included in the CKD dataset used to evaluate the effectiveness of the proposed methodology [5, 6].

 Moreover, there are 24 features in CKD, but analyzing the critical feature for classification is challenging [7, 8].
 Selecting appropriate features is essential when building reliable and robust classification models.
 Selecting a subset of features from the feature vector improves model performance by reducing the feature space.
 Limited studies in the literature have considered feature selection methods that could be more robust for the classification task.
+Therefore, this work adopts a hybrid feature selection method combining Boruta and RFE [9, 10].